Walmart, Inc. (WMT) CEO Doug McMillon on Q1 2021 Results - Earnings Call Transcript

 Marc Lore

 Sure, sure, Doug.
-And just to build on what you said there, we have seen an increase in not only new buyers, but also repeat rates across the board, both for pickup delivery from the store and delivery out of the FC.
+And just to build on what you said there, we have seen an increase in not only new buyers, but also repeat rates across the board, both for pickup delivery from the store and delivery out of the [FC] [ph].
 So feeling really good about what we're seeing here.
 And we're even using the opportunity to build a healthier underlying eCom business as well.

 John Furner

 The only other thing I would add Karen, we have seen higher growth rates, most customers who are 50 years of age or older than what we had seen in previous quarters.
-Other than that it's been across the Board, the repeat rates have been higher.
+Other than that it's been across the board, the repeat rates have been higher.
 And I think it's a real strength of the organization to be able to enlist so many stores to help fulfill like we did in the quarter.
 I think only Walmart could turn on 2,500 stores to fulfilling customer orders as quickly as we did.
 So I’d just like to thank our team for being able to do that.

 Operator